HomeBlog50 Jazz Standards You Need To Know

 “There Is No Greater Love” – Written by Isham Jones and Marty Symes.

-This Isham Jones and Marty Symes tune is a testament to the romantic side of the jazz tradition.
-Known for its sweet melody and simple yet effective chord changes, it provides a platform for both lyrical and swinging improvisations.
+This Isham Jones and Marty Symes tune showcases the romantic side of the jazz tradition.
+Known for its sweet melody and simple yet effective chord changes, it provides a platform for both lyrical and up-tempo improvisation.

 • Ahmad Jamal – “At the Pershing: But Not for Me” (1958)